leighrobertson512/blog/content/classes/2019-summer-alexa.md

 Camp Session
 August 12 - 15, 9 - 12pm

 Students will learn about Amazon Alexa, and how she works.
-Throughout the week we will explore how to develop "skills," which are ways that we can teach Alexa to do new things through different computer languages.
-Campers at the end of the week will have completed their first Alexa skill, and can publish it to the Amazon store!
+Students will learn how to develop "skills," which is how we teach Alexa to do new things through configuration and coding.
+By the end of the week, campers will have a skill ready to publish to Amazon!

 ## Instructors